WHY EARTHQUAKES HAPPEN IN ALASKA

 The resulting seismicity is remarkable for its variety and geographic reach: events like the 2002 magnitude 7.9 Denali Fault Earthquake, and the 1958 magnitude 7.3 Huslia earthquake, as well as the highly active Minto Flats Seismic Zone, all result from this powerful compressional force.

 The Earthquake Center detects an earthquake every fifteen minutes, on average.
-In 2014, we reported an all-time high of over 40,000 earthquakes in Alaska.
-As our monitoring network expands we report more earthquakes because we are able to detect smaller earthquakes across more of the state.
-Thus, we expect to report more and more earthquakes as the Transportable Array project adds new seismic stations in previously unmonitored areas.
+In 2018, we reported an all-time high of over 54,000 earthquakes in Alaska.
+As our monitoring network improves, we report more earthquakes because we are able to detect smaller earthquakes across more of the state.
+As the EarthScope Transportable Array project added new seismic stations in previously unmonitored areas, we noticed an upward trend of detectable earthquakes from around the state.

 The subduction zone produces very large earthquakes—as large as anywhere in the world—including three of the twelve largest earthquakes ever recorded.
 Magnitude six and seven earthquakes can nearly happen anywhere in Alaska.

-We reported over 150,000 earthquakes in Alaska over the last five years.
-Thirty-one of those had magnitudes of 6 or greater, and four had magnitudes of at least 7.
+We reported over 220,000 earthquakes in Alaska over the last five years.
+Twenty-six of those had magnitudes of 6 or greater, and three had magnitudes of at least 7.
 Seventy-five percent of all earthquakes in the United States with magnitudes larger than five happen in Alaska.

 All Alaskans live with earthquake hazards.
 The Alaska Earthquake Center exists to minimize our risks by understanding where earthquakes occur and why.
 Tracking the earthquakes that occur each day provides clues about the earthquakes that are likely in the future.